 Add document ‘skills’ to your operations

 If a skilled, trained, and experienced workforce were not required, the “document problem” would have been solved a decade ago, but the reality is that these skills and experience are needed frequently to make decisions on content—decisions on sourcing, shipping, and receiving.
 Data extraction is sufficient in most cases, and straight-through processing of documents at 90 percent or better has become a common expectation.
-But even that level of efficiency requires some built-in Content Intelligence in the tools, and the rest requires advanced decision-making skills.
+But even that level of efficiency requires some built-in Intelligent Document Processing capabilities in the tools, and the rest requires advanced decision-making skills.

 Having the right tools with experienced, human-like skills built in with new-generation AI and machine learning (ML) is the way to achieve higher processing accuracy and the exception handling and decision-making needed in normal activity and disruption.
 Containerized pre-trained “document skills” offer the right approach to handle both the volume and complexity of supply chain documents.

 No longer do you need big capture platforms or frameworks to get the operational benefits of document skills.
 With the help of AI with pre-trained containerized document “skills” (pre-trained actions that understand the document, not just the data, but the actions needed to be taken on it), supply chains can finally remove common bottlenecks and gain control of the document-driven processes that all levels of business operations rely on—Transport & Logistics to Accounts Payable (AP) payment processing.

 Want to optimize your Transportation & Logistics operations for rapid change?

 A marketplace approach